vlang/v/vlib/x/vweb/sse/README.md

 vweb isn't able to process any other requests.

-We can let vweb know that it can continue processing other requests and that we will handle the connection ourself by calling `ctx.takeover_conn()` and and returning an empty result with `vweb.no_result()`.
+We can let vweb know that it can continue processing other requests and that we will handle the connection ourself by calling `ctx.takeover_conn()` and returning an empty result with `vweb.no_result()`.
 Vweb will not close the connection and we can handle the connection in a separate thread.